 Here are the following ways you can help to reduce tax payable.
 Take note that your accountant must be first consulted before proceeding with any of these tips:

-• Remit super contributions before June 30.
+- Remit super contributions before 30th June.

-• Contribute to your super fund.
+- Make personal contributions to your super fund.

-• Make charitable donations.
+- Make charitable donations.

-• Review inventory and write off any lost, damaged, or unsellable items.
+- Review inventory and write off any lost, damaged, or unsellable items.

 7. Get An Early Start To The Next Financial Year

-The end of the financial year is an ideal time to reflect about what your company has been through, and to think about the year ahead.
+The end of the financial year is an ideal time to reflect on what your company has been through and to think about the year ahead.
 According to Louise Biti, director of advisory firm Strategy Steps, “The 30 June deadline is not just about preparing for this year’s tax return.
 It is also a good time to reflect and to get ready for the coming year so that investors can gain the full advantage of the year ahead.”
 Biti also says that this is the time to compare the cost of life insurance, review financial goals and saving plans and set a budget.

 It is a good idea to use the end of the financial year period to sit down with your accountant, review your budget and see what you can improve on or change for the next year.
 Planning early could get your business in an even better financial position for next year.